lducas/mBKZ/README.md

 PYTHON=python3 ./bootstrap.sh
 cd ..
 ```
-To run the python scripts, you will need to activate the virtual environment with
+To run the python scripts, you will need to activate the virtual environment using:
 ```
 cd g6k
 source ./activate
 cd ..
 ```

-## Running Experiments, examples
+## Running experiments, examples

-To generate a csv file with the profile of mBKZ over Q(ω_3), Q-dimension 120, after 5 tours of BKZ-12 run:
+To generate a csv file with the profile of mBKZ over Q(ω_3), Q-dimension 120, after 5 tours of BKZ-12, run:
 ```
 python exp_profile.py c=3 m=120 beta=12 tours=5
 ```